Monarch-Launcher/Monarch/README.md

 ## What is it?

-Monarch Launcher was created in response to the number of launchers needed to play PC games in 2023.
+Monarch Launcher was created in response to the number of launchers needed to play PC games.
 Monarch is still in development, but it has the goal of simplifying the gaming experience by removing the need to use so many launchers.
-With Monarch, you no longer need to remember what platform you have for each game; instead, Monarch keeps track of all of them in one place.
+With Monarch, you no longer need to remember what platform and launcher you have for each game; instead, Monarch keeps track of all of them in one place.

 As stated above, Monarch is still in development (not even an alpha); therefore, the features mentioned below are subject to change.
 But the core goal of Monarch will still be to become the only launcher you need.
 We are planning on not only managing games already installed on your system but also helping you download new ones through Monarch.

 ## Current state

 I (an0nymoos3) feel the need to preface that Monarch is currently being developed.
 This means that if you are simply here to try Monarch out, you are going to be disappointed.
 While we will be working as fast as possible to get Monarch ready, we have other obligations, such as studying or working.
 Therefore, you are welcome to join the Discord server in the meantime to follow our progress.
-If you still want to give Monarch a spin, you can do so by following the instructions on how to compile it under **How do I get it?**.
+If you still want to give Monarch a spin, you can do so by following the instructions on how to compile it under ["How do I get it?"](#how-do-i-get-it).

 ## Features

 These are some of the features we want to include in Monarch and their development status.
-Not all are going to be developed in the order below, and not all will be in the first official release of Monarch, but the core features planned for the first release are **game management**, **quicklaunch**, **game collections**, and some **quality of life** features.
+Not all are going to be developed in the order below, and not all will be in the first official release of Monarch, but the core features planned for the first release are **game aggregation**, **intall/uninstall**, **game stats**, **quicklaunch** and some **quality of life** features.

 | Feature                  | Status        |
 | ------------------------ | ------------- |